shruthiviswam/TypeScript/README.md

 ### Step 2 :

-Create a file named 'main.ts'
+Create a ts file.
+Here it is "main.ts"

 ### Step 3 :

-In main.ts,
+In main.ts, type the program
 ```
 function log(message) {
 	console.log(message)